algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 In terms of artificial personal intelligence and people connected to the world with their own vernacular voices.
 This very humanistic idea.

-This is a little tricky, but I still admire this story because it's one of the first which give hope.

-So I like the recent story of Steinberger.
-He started in January 25, no money, remote Vienna.
-He finished six months later and presented Open Claw and it's playing over the big guys.
-So it's said that he went to California and not playing with the good guys and he's a good big guy, but there's hope single person can do it if they know.
-So that's one of the first stories like this.
-So we get out of this dilemma that you need the budget of ETH for breakfast to play with the big guys.

 ## It's all not here